bparanj/crystal/programming/iac/docs/next/pem-downloader.md

 1. Storing the PEM file in AWS Secrets Manager:

-   - AWS Secrets Manager is a secure vault for storing and managing secrets, including PEM files.
+   - AWS Secrets Manager is a secure vault for storing and managing secrets,  PEM files.
    - You can create a new secret in Secrets Manager and upload the PEM file as the secret value.
    - Secrets Manager encrypts the PEM file at rest using AWS Key Management Service (KMS) and provides secure access control.